cwittens/DispersiveShallowWater.jl/docs/src/callbacks.md

 !!! note "Callback Ordering"
     When using both `RelaxationCallback` and `AnalysisCallback`, the relaxation callback must be placed first in the `CallbackSet`.
 This ensures that the analysis callback monitors the solution after the relaxation step has been applied.

 The relaxation method modifies each time step by finding an optimal relaxation parameter that preserves the specified invariant exactly.
-This results in entropy conservation almost up to machine precision:
+This results in entropy conservation almost up to machine precision and therefore provides a fully discrete structure-preserving numerical scheme:

 ```@example callback
 plot(analysis_callback2, ylims = (-4e-12, 4e-12))